bkarstens/pyhidapi/README.md

 Binary distributions are provided by [libusb/hidapi](https://github.com/libusb/hidapi/releases)

 Windows install location for dlls is `C:\Windows\System32`.
 Copy them into this folder to install.
+If you have 32-bit python, the 32-bit dll is requrired.
+Simillarly, if you have 64-bit python, the 64-bit dll is required.

 ## OSX
 There are currently no official binary distributions for Mac, so you must build hidapi yourself.